Frequently Asked Questions

 BMI is a commonly used measurement that helps doctors assess your weight and health.
 It is calculated by using your height and your weight.

-What is unique about the ReShape design?
+What is unique about the ORBERA design?

-Because the ReShape Procedure is non-surgical, the recovery is much shorter than with traditional weight loss surgery.
+Because the ORBERA Procedure is non-surgical, the recovery is much shorter than with traditional weight loss surgery.
 After the procedure, your medical team will observe your health and typically send you home within a few hours.

-You will likely experience nausea, vomiting, and pain, and may experience bloating, diarrhea, and cramping while your body adjusts to the presence of the balloons.
+You will likely experience nausea, vomiting, and pain, and may experience bloating, diarrhea, and cramping while your body adjusts to the presence of the balloon.
 These symptoms are normal and should be expected.
 Your doctor can prescribe medication to minimize any discomfort.

 The length of time it takes to adapt to the balloon varies from person to person.
 Many people return to work after just a few days, but you should speak with your doctor about how soon to return to work and other physical activities.

 Will I need to follow a special diet while the balloon is in?